 "They back their team and they back all the players in the team at every match, so I can't thank the club enough."

-The two goals Lampard scored put him just one goal behind the club's second all-time top scorer, Kerry Dixon, and earned the commendation of Benitez.
+The two goals Lampard scored put him just one goal behind the club's second all-time top goalscorer, Kerry Dixon.